 Examples:

-• If I weren't going on my business trip next week, I would have accepted that new assignment at work.
+- If I weren't going on my business trip next week, I would have accepted that new assignment at work.

-But I am going to go on a business trip next week, and that is why I didn't accept that new assignment at work.
+But I am going to go on a business trip next week, and that is why I didn't accept that new assignment at work. - If my parents weren't coming this weekend, I would have planned a nice trip just for the two of us to Napa Valley.

-But my parents are going to come this weekend, and that is why I didn't plan a trip for the two of us to Napa Valley.
+But my parents are going to come this weekend, and that is why I didn't plan a trip for the two of us to Napa Valley. - If Donna weren't making us a big dinner tonight, I would have suggested that we go to that nice Italian restaurant.

 But she is going to make us a big dinner tonight, and that is why I didn't suggest that we go to that nice Italian restaurant.